-But if you’re looking for a platform that teaches you how to invest, helps you automate the whole process, and even comes with a free checking account that gets direct deposits up to 2 days early, then give Stash a try.
+But if you’re looking for a platform that can teach you how to invest, help you automate the whole process, and offer you access to a banking account that gets direct deposits up to 2 days early, then give Stash a try.

-Have questions about Stash Invest we didn’t answer in this review?
+Have questions about Stash we didn’t answer in this review?
 Drop them in the comments below.